 We were lucky as the day we went the Garryowen Equestrian Turnout was happening – so we saw some stunning horses with their riders in their finest going through their paces while we sat an ate our lunch at the Coca-Cola Arena.
 Click here for more information on horse events.

-Next door was the Pets & Kids Zone – this is where you go to pat-a-cat and see the Pedigree and Whiskas stands (they seem to move every year), it is also filled with lots of objects for sale that might inspire pestering.
+Next door was the Pets & Kids Zone (this has changed in 2015) – this is where you go to pat-a-cat and see the Pedigree and Whiskas stands, it is also filled with lots of objects for sale that might inspire pestering.
 We managed to make a Girl Guide badge, have (what to me felt like) a bazillion turns with those stacking cups and then we went and patted a cat and a puppy and a kitten and I somehow managed to steer the kids out of there having only seen about 15% of the Zone.
 PHEW.

 If your children love getting into gardening and creating then make a beeline for My Backyard – we spent ages here and tried our hands at everything on offer.
 (I now have two odd shoes on the front verandah sprouting flowers as evidence.)
 We patted bunnies and chickens, made things, planted things, ran around, sat still, met lots of lovely people working and volunteering there – it was a great spot.
 There were a few nice-looking food vendors and lots of hay-bales to sit on.
 Not much cover though if the weather was nasty.
 If you went last year you will find this years Backyard all about activities and much less about gardening retailers – so from our perspective much better for families.

-Next to My Backyard is the Paddock To Plate – it was getting late in the day when we discovered this and so they were sort of finishing up in here.
+Next to My Backyard is the Paddock To Plate (in 2015 this is called the Farmhouse) – it was getting late in the day when we discovered this and so they were sort of finishing up in here.
 We did see a cow being milked (and they were also making butter with the milk).
 The kids had fun in the little supermarket and also digging in the dirt for potatoes, carrots and beets.
 Our energy levels were flagging – but I think if we had come here earlier in the day there would have been lots more to experience (see the link above).

-Our last stop (before showbags) was the Masterchef Kitchen – which is where they filmed Masterchef this year.
+Our last stop (before showbags) was the Masterchef Kitchen – which is where they film Masterchef.
 It’s a shrine to Masterchef; everything is still set up and you are invited to come inside and see it in real life.
 Like everything on TV – it seemed much smaller in real life!